noodlefrenzy/coreos-azure/README.md

 We also need to prep a couple of items in the Azure portal before we can get started:

-1. Create a storage account in your subscription with a container.
+1. Create a storage account in your subscription with a container in "East US".
 Note the storage account name, container name, and key.
 2. Create a virtual network.
 Call it "coreos-network" and place it in "East US".

 Now upload the CoreOS disk image to your subscription using the Azure command line tools: